NickMckloski/Server-Tools/README.md

 # Server-Tools
 Tools to help manage my server.
-Currently includes a shop editor, but more tools could be added.
+Currently includes a shop editor and npc definitions dumper, but more tools could be added.

 #How to Run
 Run from MainFrame.java.